idolou/insurance-retrieval-system/README.md

 # Insurance Claim Agentic RAG System

-An intelligent **Agentic RAG System** built with **LangChain & LlamaIndex** that orchestrates specialized agents and **MCP Tools** to investigate complex insurance claims.
-It combines hierarchical retrieval for precision ("Needle") with summary indexing for context ("Haystack").
+An intelligent **Agentic RAG System** built with **LangChain & LlamaIndex** that orchestrates specialized agents and **MCP Tools** to investigate insurance claim.
+It combines hierarchical retrieval for precision ("Needle") with summary indexing for context ("Haystack") as well as using MCP tools to provide external capabilities.

 ---